plewis/plewis.github.io/botany/botany2022.md

 ### Description of the course

-This is a freshman-level introdution to the science of plants, emphasizing the anatomy, physiology, diversity, genetics, and evolution of green plants (ncluding green algae).
+This is a freshman-level introdution to the science of plants, emphasizing the anatomy, physiology, diversity, genetics, and evolution of green plants (including green algae).
 Because it is a general education course, there is considerable attention given to how science works, from hypothesis generation to design of experiments to test the predictions arising from hypotheses.
 As is traditional in introductory botany courses, some time is devoted to fungi, cyanobacteria, red algae, brown algae and diatoms, and slime molds, even though these organisms are now known to be distantly related to green plants.

 ### Lecture